 Electrical energy must be at definite value.
 And also frequency must be 50Hz or at other countries 60Hz.
-The voltage which is generated (the output of the generator) is 11KV.
+The voltage which is generated (the output of the generator) is 11 KV.
 After the station the lines which transfer the generated voltage to the costumers at expected value.
 These can be done in some rules.
 If the voltage transfers as it is generated up to costumers.
 There will be voltage drop and looses.
 So voltage is stepped up.
 When the voltage is stepped up, current will decrease.
 That is why the voltage is increased.
 This is done as it is depending on ohm's law.
 Actually these mean low current.
 Used cables will become thin.
 This will be economic and it will be easy to install transmission lines.
 If we cannot do this, we will have to use thicker cable.

 To transfer the generated voltage these steps will be done.
-Generated voltage (11KV) is applied to the step-up transformer to have 66KV.
-This voltage is carried up to a sub-station.
-In this sub-station the voltage will be stepped-down again to 11KV.
+Generated voltage (1 IKV) is applied to the step-up transformer to have 66KV.
+This voltage is carried up to a substation. in this sub-station the voltage will be stepped-down again to 1 IKV.
 At the end the voltage stepped-down to 415V that is used by costumers.
-As a result the value of the voltage has to be at definite value.
+As a result the value of the voltage has tobe at definite value.
 These;

-- 2-) line to line 415V
+a-) line to line-415V

-- b-) line to neutral 240V
+b-) line to neutral - 240V

-- c-) line to earth 240V
+c-) line to earth - 240V

-- d-) earth to neutral 0V
+d-) earth to neutral - OV

-PROTECTION
+CHAPTER 4: PROTECTION